 The CREWZER vessel design provides for approximately 30% more fuel-efficiency, resulting in lower per-seat-mile cost when compared to conventional crew transport vessels.
 Equipped with DP3 and cutting-edge navigation and communications technology, as well as satellite link remote diagnostic capabilities, the CREWZER vessels are designed to be one of the world’s safest crew transport vehicles.

 CREWZER vessels are equipped with amenities previously unheard of in oilfield transportation, including first-class reclining seats, a snack bar, a conference room, wireless internet and large-screen televisions.
 The versatility, redundant systems and passenger amenities of the CREWZER vessels have set new standards for the maritime industry.

-SEACOR Marine’s MCCALL® vessels have been designed to bring over 13,000 BHP, reach speeds over 38 knots and are built to range in length from 130 feet to 206 feet.
-Customers can match the right MCCALL® FSV to their specific requirements by choosing from an array of advanced features such as Dynamic Positioning, Dynamic Ride Control, Water Jet Propulsion, Full Vessel Monitoring (CSP), boarding ramps to accommodate any dock and environmentally friendly equipment.
-The MCCALL® vessels can also carry deck cargos from 140 long tons to 425 long tons, cargo fuel, as well as potable water and drill water.
-They are designed to allow for up to 102 passengers who can enjoy reclining business class seats and various entertainment packages such as satellite television and Wi-Fi internet service.
+SEACOR Marine’s McCall Vessels have been designed to bring over 13,000 BHP, reach speeds of over 38 knots, and are built to range in length from 130 to 206 feet.
+Customers can match the right McCall FSV to their specific requirements by choosing from an array of advanced features, such as Dynamic Positioning, Dynamic Ride Control, Water jet Propulsion, Full Vessel Monitoring (CSP), boarding ramps to accommodate any dock and environmentally friendly equipment.
+The MCCALL vessels can also carry deck cargos ranging from 140 to 425 long tons, cargo fuel, as well as potable and drill water.
+These vessels are designed to allow for up to 102 passengers who can enjoy reclining business class seats and various entertainment options such as satellite television and Wi-Fi internet service.